ToughJ/FlightRetiming/README.md

 - evaulatePerformance.java

 #### Data
-There are data obtain from ASQP for robust time-dependent model and robust non-time-dependent model and also the generated the scenario set for evaluation.
+There are data obtain from ASQP for the robust time-dependent model and the robust non-time-dependent model.

 **This is the data for the basic flight information such as flight numbers, departure and arrival times, and delay information provided by ASQP.**
 - Month8_Flights.csv

 **This is the data pertaining to the robust time-dependent model used to generate the Time-Dependent Schedule (TDS).**
 - EventBased package